MtnViewJohn/DrawBoy/README.md

 # ENVIRONMENT

-The following environment variables affect the behavior of DrawBoy.
-They provide information that will likely be common to all DrawBoy runs.
+The following environment variables affect the behavior of **drawboy**.
+They provide information that will likely be common to all **drawboy** runs.
 It may be useful to set them in the users account profile.

 **DRAWBOY_LOOMDEVICE**